About

 The information provided in the compendium is compiled from public resource documentation, research articles, inspection of public data and personal correspondence with resource creators.
 Each compendium entry consists of a free-form text description, a structured info table and a list of references.

 As we follow the terminology of each individual resource, differences in terminology, such as different size indications (sign, token, type) or the use of deaf vs. Deaf, may occur.
 Where possible we use consistent terminology, enriched with comments if needed.
 All entries are interconnected, providing links between related resources, between languages and resources and between tasks and corpora.
-Resources can be filtered using keywords.
+The index page of each category has a text filter field that allows you to quickly search its content by entering (partial) names and identifiers.
+If a link to an external page does not work or seems to not contain the right content anymore, you can also click the icon behind the link, which will take you to a backup copy of the page that was archived by the Internet Archive Wayback Machine.

 This page outlines the curation criteria that resources must meet to be considered for inclusion, followed by descriptions of how different entry types of the compendium are structured.